Frequently Asked Questions

 Next, the plate is prepared in the darkroom by coating a piece of aluminum with collodion and soaking it in a bath of silver nitrate, making it sensitive to light.

 Time to hold still for the exposure!
-You'll need to remain still for 1-6 seconds or so, depending on the sunlight.
+Indoor tintypes use a strong flash of light for a nearly instant exposure; outdoor tintypes require holding still for 1-10 seconds or so, depending on the sunlight.
 Blinking is okay but other movement will result in a blurred effect on the image.

-After exposure, I develop the plate in the darkbox before bringing it out for it’s final chemical bath.
+After exposure, I develop the plate in the dark room before bringing it out for it’s final chemical bath.
 This is the exciting moment when your final image emerges!

-• Tintype photography is a slower process that requires holding still for exposure times between 1-10 seconds.
+When shot outdoors using only natural light, tintypes require holding still for exposure times between 1-10 seconds.
 If you would like children or pets in your photo, please know that they will most likely be soft or blurry.
-The motion blur or imperfections that come with a wiggly subject often add to the charm and authenticity of a tintype — making it not just a portrait, but a little moment in time.
+The motion blur or imperfections that come with a wiggly subject often add to the charm and authenticity of a tintype.

-• Reds, oranges, and yellows look much darker or even black
+• Reds, oranges, and yellows usually look much darker or even black.

 Textures and Layers

-Fabrics like linen, wool, denim, corduroy, lace, and knits all photograph beautifully.
-Layers can add visual interest — scarves, jackets, vests, and accessories bring depth to the image.
+Natural fabrics and textured items like linen, wool, denim, lace, and knits all photograph beautifully.
+Scarves, jackets, vests, hats, and other accessories canbring depth to the image.

 Glasses

-Eyeglasses will most often look like sunglasses in the final image.
+Eyeglasses will most often reflect and look like sunglasses in the final image.
 I recommend wearing them only if you are going for this effect.

 Clothing with logos or lettering